erwinheitzman/wdio-workshop-testautomationdays-2019/exercise2.md

 Wouldn't it be great if we had a screenshot of our browser when a test fails.
 Implement this by checking in the `afterTest` hook if the test failed and take a screenshot if it did.
+(Don't forget to verify it works by making a test fail.)